 A single leaky toilet can waste thousands of gallons of water per month.
 That’s bad for the environment—and hard on your wallet.
-Not to mention what a plumber will charge just to walk in your front door.
-Or the mess you have to clean up.

 Fortunately, fixing a leak with an inexpensive toilet repair kit is an easy DIY job.
 So stop jiggling that handle!
 One of the top-quality toilet repair kits below will put the lid on that hissing—and the water waste.